AsifRashid01/Web-Security/Week7/README.md

     ```
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
-1. (Optional) Vulnerability Name or ID
+4. (Optional) WordPress 4.2 - User Enumeration
-  - [ ] Summary:
+  - [ ] Summary: This exploit allows an attacker to enumerate through a list of usernames.
+Since the design allows a user to know if the username is invalid or not, an attacker can brute force user combinations.
-    - Vulnerability types:
+    - Vulnerability types: SQL Injection (User authentication)
-    - Tested in version:
+    - Tested in version: 4.2
     - Fixed in version:
   - [ ] GIF Walkthrough:
-  - [ ] Steps to recreate:
+  - [ ] Steps to recreate: Type in usernames in the username field and through the validation error use sql injection to brute force username combinations
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)